-There are some newcomers on the first group to participate in ne scene just in time for the the program, will be at the Unithe scene just in time for the versity of Ljublijana from Janu-ary through April.
-They will take courses taught in English holidays.
-Corrine Danielle Tull was born on November 28 at Holy Cross Hospital, weighing 8 by Yugoslav faculty, concentra-ting on economics.
-What an adlbs.
-3 ozs.
-Proud (and relieved) parents are Doug and Lannay venture!
+There are some newcomers on the first group to participate in see scene just in time for the the program, will be at the University of Ljublijana from January through April.
+They will take courses taught in English by Yugoslav faculty, concentra-ting on economics.
+What an adventure!
 Good luck, Mark.
-Tull of 34 Court Ridge.
-Threeyear-old Jacqueline has the big

 Congratulations to Marine Pfc.
 Samantha Duvall, who just com-pleted recruit training at the Marine Corps Recruit Depot, Parris Island, South Carolina.
-Duvall, a 1988 graduate of Eleanor Roosevelt, is the daughter of John and Dixie Duvall of Mandan Road.
+Duvall, a 1988 graduate of Eleanor Roosevelt, is the daughter of John and Dixie Duvall of Mandan